 "In 5,500 years of domestication humans have transformed horses' bodies into everything from buttons to a physical reincarnation from the mythical past of a nation.
 This is not a history of the horse, but it is a story of six ways in which we have recreated it, from Wildness to Culture, Power to Meat, Wealth to War."

-The Age of the Horse was published by Atlantic Books in the UK on 6 October 2016 and will be published in spring 2017 by Grove Atlantic in the USA.
-It topped The Bookseller's "Previewer's Choice" for 2016 European and World History Books.
+The Age of the Horse was published by Atlantic Books in the UK and by Grove Atlantic in the USA.
+It topped The Bookseller's "Previewer's Choice" for 2016 European and World History Books and gained a starred review in Book List.
 Hara Shobo are working on a forthcoming Japanese translation.

 "From Xenophon to Hitler via Chinese polo and the battle of Waterloo, this extraordinary work demonstrates how much better world history looks with a horse in the foreground."

 Meg Rosoff, novelist and winner of the 2016 Astrid Lindgren Memorial Award.

 “In clear, introspective prose that underscores the astonishing depth of her research, Forrest tracks human history through the eyes of our equine companions . . . it is indeed that personal touch, that devotion, that elevates this volume from fascinating history to work of art.”

 "Susanna Forrest is the outstanding writer at the erudite end of horse madness.
 Her 2012 memoir of her own obsession, If Wishes Were Horses, was terrific; this next homage, expanding and reinterpreting our cultural relationship with equines, is equally fresh and clever. ...
 Her writing is occasionally sublime ... for the horse-addicted, a book can get no better than this ...
 Forrest, a social anthropologist by training, heart truly pierced, has written a profound historical love story. ...
 Her book is original, cerebral and from the heart."